Caves of Qud

-Caves of Qud is a roguelike role-playing video game developed by American studio Freehold Games set in an open world that is partially pre-made and partially randomly generated.
+Caves of Qud is a roguelike role-playing video game developed by Freehold Games and published by Kitfox Games.
+It is set in an open world that is partially pre-made and partially procedurally generated.
 The game takes place in a post-apocalyptic science fantasy setting and is inspired by the pen-and-paper role-playing games Gamma World and Dungeons & Dragons.